 With a thoughtful approach, any business can put the customer first.
 However, it takes a cross-company focused effort.
 The following strategies and insights will help you build a customer-obsessed culture in your ecommerce business so your customers keep coming back.

 1. Study Customer Data

 Ecommerce businesses have an incredible advantage in understanding their customers because they have instant access to the data of every single customer and transaction.
-Before investing time and energy into building out a complete customer feedback loop, study the customer data you already have.
+Before investing time and energy into building a complete customer feedback loop, study the customer data you already have.
 Find out who’s buying what and why.

 According to recent privacy and personalization research, 86% of respondents said they were concerned about the privacy of their data.
-In Baymard Institute’s 2017 Checkout Optimization Research Report, nearly 1 in 5 shoppers abandon at least one checkout experience per quarter because of concerns that the site won’t protect their credit card information.
+In fact, nearly 1 in 5 shoppers abandon a checkout experience because of concerns that the site won’t protect their credit card information.